Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * The Log Out page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
 * The Register page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
 * The Delete Product modal looks good, is placed in front of all other content, and nothing wraps where it shouldn't or disappears off the edge of the viewport.
-* The buttons have well sized text, not so big it takes up too much screen space, and not so small that they're difficult to read.
+* The buttons have well-sized text, not so big it takes up too much screen space, and not so small that they're difficult to read.
 * All the font sizes aren't too big or too small for the screen size.
 * All fonts are easy to read.
 * All images are scaled to the screen size, whilst maintaining the correct aspect ratio.